Configuring Log Alarm Rules

 Notify When

-- Alarm cleared: Specify whether to send a notification when an alarm is cleared.
-If this option is enabled, a notification will be sent when the recovery policy is met.
+- Alarm restored: Specify whether to send a notification when an alarm is restored.
+If this option is enabled, a notification will be sent when the restoration policy is met.
+If disabled, no notifications will be sent, even if the restoration policy is met.

 Advanced Settings